 Then, on the main menu, choose Settings Repository plugin.and select this global profile as the default one for all the new projects.
 Now all the newly-created projects will use this global profile by default and this global profile will be synchronized between the various machines via the

 You can increase or decrease the severity level of each inspection.
-That is, you can force PhpStorm to display some warnings as errors or weak warnings.
-In a similar way, what is initially considered a weak warning can be displayed as a warning or error, or just as info.
+For example, you can force PhpStorm to display some warnings as errors or weak warnings.
+In a similar way, what is initially considered a weak warning can be displayed as a warning, an error, or just as a reference information.

 You can also configure the color and font style used to highlight each severity level.
 Besides, you can create custom severity levels and set them for specific inspections.

 If necessary, you can set different severity levels for the same inspection in different scopes.